40 Healthy Food Ideas That Actually Taste Amazing

 23) Whole Wheat Pasta

-Why Whole Wheat Pasta belongs here: Whole wheat brings additional fiber and a nutty richness to our authentic pasta, made the way Italian grandmothers do (vegetable-forward and sauce-light) so it is hearty not heavy.
+Why Whole Wheat Pasta belongs here: Whole wheat offers added fiber and gives extra nuttiness to our authentic pasta, made the Italian grandmother way (vegetable-forward and sauce-light) so it is hearty not heavy.

 24) Shrimp Tacos

-The pitch for Shrimp Tacos: It’s like going out for dinner on a Friday night, but it only takes twenty minutes!
-Shrimp need no cooking, and the real work is all the other prep.
+The sales presentation for Shrimp Tacos may be described as providing the experience of going out for dinner on a Friday night, but taking a mere twenty minutes to do so.
+There is no need to cook the shrimp, and the real effort is in all the other preparation work.

-If you’re cubing white fish, be it mahi or cod, they both will take about the same time to cook, which should be about 2 to 3 minutes per side.
+If you are cubing white fish, like cod or mahi-mahi, they will cook in approximately the same amount of time, which should be about 2-3 minutes per side.
 For vegetarians, black beans or grilled mushrooms would be a great option to keep that taco experience.

 25) Baked Cod

-Halibut and haddock can be used in place of each other.
-It’s good here and less expensive!
-You should defrost, and dry it completely, and then do your seasoning.
-If you don’t do that, it will steam instead of bake.
+Halibut and haddock can be substituted for one another.
+It’s good here (in the preparation method discussed) and cheaper!
+You should thaw, and dry it completely, and then do your seasoning.
+If you do not do that, it will steam instead of bake.

 26) Burrito Bowl

-Case for Burrito Bowl: Custom Chipotle bowls cost about $13 at the restaurant.
-Custom bowls can cost about $6 at home.
-You can put double the amount of veggies, and take your time cooking everything.
-Brown the meat and season the rice, and top it off with lettuce.
+Case for Burrito Bowl: Custom Chipotle bowls cost approx. $13 at the restaurant.
+Custom bowls cost about $6 at home.
+You can also put double the amount of veggies and take your time cooking everything.
+Brown the meat, season the rice, and top it off with lettuce.

-Replacing half the rice with cauliflower rice reduces the number of carbohydrates and adds a vegetable serving to the meal without impacting the overall experience.
-Additionally, pulled rotisserie chicken provides protein more quickly than the time required to brown ground beef.
+Swapping out half the amount of rice for cauliflower rice decreases the carbohydrate count and increases the vegetable servings of the meal while still retaining the overall experience.
+Also, using pulled rotisserie chicken offers protein faster than the time it would take to brown ground beef.

 27) Hummus Plate

-Reason why Hummus Plate stands out: The mezze style.
-Engaging with a platter of diverse petite components is far more enjoyable than consuming a sandwich with the same caloric content.
-It gives the impression that some effort was put into it, even when that is not the case.
+What makes Hummus Plate unique?
+The mezze style.
+It is far more enjoyable to interact with a platter of different small elements than eat a sandwich that has the same number of calories.
+It seems like more effort was put into it, even if that is not true.

-Making your own hummus is a simple and fast process.
-All you need is a can of chickpeas, tahini, ice water, a lemon, and garlic.
-(Ice water is the secret ingredient that makes your hummus creamy).
-You can also replace hummus with baba ganoush, white bean dip, or labneh.
+Making your own hummus is an easy and quick task.
+All that is needed is a can of chickpeas, tahini, a lemon, garlic, and ice water.
+(Ice water is the only ingredient that makes your hummus creamy).
+You can also sub hummus for baba ganoush, white bean dip, or labneh.

 28) Cauliflower Fried Rice

-**Why choose this for dinner:** The other option is low carb and honestly will take some effort to taste good.
-The trick is to treat the cauliflower like it’s rice, not cauliflower; high heat, dry pan, don’t stir.
+Why pick this for dinner: The other choice is also pretty low carb and honestly is going to take work to taste good.
+The thing is, treat the cauliflower like rice and not cauliflower.
+Use high heat, a dry pan, and don’t stir.

-For a protein option replacement, you can use cubed chicken, shrimp, or tofu.
-If you don’t have a food processor, you can use frozen bagged riced cauliflower, which is what I usually use for a lot of weeks.
+You can substitute cubed chicken, shrimp, or tofu for the protein option.
+If you do not have a food processor, bagged frozen riced cauliflower should work (it is what I usually use for a lot of weeks).

 29) Stuffed Peppers

-The dinner is a veggie bowl where all the veggies are also the bowl.
-It’s easy to prepare, looks great on the table, and is perfect for reheating as a lunch option.
+The dinner is a veggie bowl, where all the veggies also are the bowl.
+It’s simple to make, looks wonderful on the table, and is ideal for reheating as a lunch option.

-To lower the carbs and increase the protein for this variant, omit the rice and add one more can of beans.
-For the vegetarian option, replace the meat with lentils, black beans, and cooked grains.
+To decrease carbohydrates and increase protein in this variant, remove the rice and add one additional can of beans.
+For the vegetarian option, substitute the meat with lentils, black beans, and cooked grains.

 30) Spinach Salad

-) Spinach Salad, tonight’s logic: A salad that improves when warm!
-The spinach wilts a bit with warm toppings, and the dressing soaks into the leaves instead of just sinking to the bottom of the bowl.
+Spinach Salad, tonight’s reasoning: A salad that actually gets better when you warm it up!
+The warm toppings cause the spinach to wilt a bit, and the dressing soaks into the leaves instead of just sinking to the bottom of the bowl.

-Place a few cups of baby spinach in a bowl.
-Cook and drain the bacon on paper towels and crumble them.
-Add 1 tablespoon of bacon grease and sauté the sliced mushrooms for 4 to 5 minutes over medium-high heat until they are browned.
-Slice one or two hard boiled eggs.
-I will be putting together warm mushrooms, crumbled bacon, eggs, some halved cherry (tomatoes), red onion and wilted spinach.
-For the warm bacon vinaigrette, you whisk 1 tbsp of bacon fat, 2 tbsp of red wine vinegar, 1 tsp of mustard, and a pinch of sugar.
-Your spinach should be subtle, do not overcook until it is fully collapsed and discolored.
+I will be assembling sliced warm mushrooms, crumbled bacon, sliced eggs, some halved cherry tomatoes, red onion, and wilted spinach.
+To make the warm bacon vinaigrette, whisk together 1 tbsp of bacon fat, 2 tbsp of red wine vinegar, 1 tsp of mustard, and a little bit of sugar.
+You should hardly see the spinach, so do not cook it until it is fully wilted and discolored.

 If you purchased at least one bottle of salad dressing in the past month and are attempting to eat healthy, this is where the cheating happens.
 Most bottled dressings contain 60 to 80% soybean oil in addition to some vinegar, sugar, and ‘natural flavors.’
 As for ‘ranch’ dressing, it is mostly just a feeling.